Przemysław Szymiński

-Przemysław Marek Szymiński (born 24 June 1994) is a Polish professional footballer who plays as a centre-back for I liga club Ruch Chorzów.
+Przemysław Marek Szymiński (born 24 June 1994) is a Polish professional footballer who plays as a centre-back.

 Club career

 He joined Serie B club Palermo in August 2017.

 After being released in July 2019 due to the club's exclusion from Italian football, he joined Frosinone soon afterwards.
 Szymiński made his Serie A debut on 26 August 2023, coming on as a substitute in a 2–1 home win against Atalanta.
 Five days later, he joined second division side Reggiana on a season-long loan.
 He returned to Frosinone at the end of the season.

 On 2 July 2025, Szymiński returned to Silesia to join Polish second tier club Ruch Chorzów on a one-year contract, with an option for a further year.
+He made three appearances for the Silesian club before being released at the end of the 2025–26 season.